-Anaesthetic technique important to prevent damage to brainMarch 31st, 2014 by Kate Bourne in Surgery /
+Anaesthetic technique important to prevent damage to brainMarch 31, 2014 by Kate Bourne in Medicine & Health / Surgery

 (Medical Xpress)—Researchers at the University of Adelaide have discovered that a commonly used anaesthetic technique to reduce the blood pressure of patients undergoing surgery could increase the risk of starving the brain of oxygen.

 Reducing blood pressure is important in a wide range of surgeries - such as sinus, shoulder, back and brain operations - and is especially useful for improving visibility for surgeons, by helping to remove excess blood from the site being operated on.

 There are many different techniques used to lower patients' blood pressure for surgery - one of them is known as hypotensive anaesthesia, which slows the arterial blood pressure by up to 40%.